Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

 To delete a bone, you can:

-- press the standard :kbd:`X` key and confirm, or
+- press :kbd:`X` and confirm, or
 - use the menu :menuselection:`Armature --> Delete` and confirm.

 If you delete a bone in a chain, its child(ren) will be automatically re-parented to its own parent, but **not** connected, to avoid deforming the whole armature.

 .. list-table::
-   Deletion example
+   Deletion example.

    * - .. figure:: /images/RiggingBoneDeleteExEditMode1.jpg
           :width: 300px